 In 2011, the City prepared a Master Facilities Plan to identify all growth-related capital projects required to accommodate new development under theoretical build-out of the General Plan.
 Using information in the Master Facilities Plan, a Development Impact Fee Calculation Report was generated to assure that new development pays a proportional fee to offset the additional public service costs associated with that development.
 In June 2012, City Council adopted updated impact fees for traffic, library development, and park land/ open space, and adopted two new impact fees for police and fire to reflect the city's changing requirements for public safety.
-In an effort to encourage affordable housing development, deed-restricted, affordable housing for lower income households are specifically exempt from police, fire, library and park impact fees (Municipal Code Chapter 17.73 and Sections 17.67.040.A2, 17.74.110.A.2, 17.75.110.A.2, and 17.76.110.A.2)..
+In an effort to encourage affordable housing development, deed-restricted, affordable housing for lower income households are specifically exempt from police, fire, library and park impact fees 17.73 and Sections 17.67.040.A2, 17.74.110.A.2, 17.75.110.A.2, and 17.76.110.A.2).

 With the goal of not inhibiting development in a recovering economy, the City's new and updated impact fees are being phased in over a three year period.
 Beginning in September 2012, residential development will pay 30% of the total impact fee, increasing to 60% in September 2013, and 90% in September 2014.
 Beginning in 2016, an annual CPI adjustment factor will be applied to the 90% fee level until a new fee study is funded.
 The development community has requested that the City make it easier to calculate all impact fees from the early design stage of their projects and to defer payment of impact fees to the issuance of the Certificate of Occupancy or Final Building Permit Approval.
-In response, the new impact fees are established on a per unit basis to allow for simple calculation, and payment of fees are deferred until later in the development process at the time the impact is imposed on the system.
+In response, the new impact fees are deferred until later in the development process at the time the impact is imposed on the system.